 - Preheat oven to 425°F. Spray a 2-quart casserole dish with non-stick spray.
 Set aside.

 - Melt the butter in a large skillet over medium heat.
-Add the onions and sauté until lightly browned, about 15 minutes.
-Add the flour, salt, pepper and nutmeg.
+Add the onions and sauté until lightly browned about 15 minutes.
+Add the flour, salt, pepper, and nutmeg.
 Cook, stirring, for 2 more minutes.
 Add the milk and cook until thickened.
 Add ¼ cup of grated Parmesan cheese.
 Stir until melted.
 Add the spinach; mix well.

-- Transfer to prepared casserole dish.
+- Transfer to the prepared casserole dish.
 Top with Gruyère cheese and remaining Parmesan cheese.
 May be prepared in advance up to this point.
 (See Tip 3)

-- Bake in preheated 425°F oven for 20 minutes, or until hot and bubbly.
+- Bake in preheated 425°F oven for 20 minutes or until hot and bubbly.

 - Yield: 6 servings.
 (See Tip 4)